-As we sit right in the middle of Florida’s winter months, caring for your trees may not be top of mind.
-But, the dormant, non-growing winter season provides an ideal opportunity to care for most of the tree varieties that grow in our area, and appropriate tree care has many benefits, including improving your trees’ appearance, vitality, and well-being.
+As we are right in the middle of Florida’s cooler months, caring for your trees may not be top of mind, but this dormant (ie. non-growing) winter season provides an ideal opportunity to care for most of the tree varieties that grow in Gainesville.

 When to Prune